Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="checksum"></a>Suma de comprobación

-Sí, la suma de comprobación de Luhn
+Sí, la comprobación de Luhn

 ### <a name="definition"></a>Definición